digitalave/digitalave-old-site.github.io/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 REF: <a href="https://docs.sonarqube.org/latest/requirements/requirements/" target="_blank">https://docs.sonarqube.org/latest/requirements/requirements/</a>

-In this tutorial, I will going to install SonarQube 8.3 Community Edition on Ubuntu 18.04.
+In this tutorial, I will going to install SonarQube Community Edition v8.3 on Ubuntu 18.04.
 Which required OpenJDK 11 packages to be installed on the system.

 SonarQube 8.3
 OpenJDK 11
 PostgreSQL 12

-### STEP 01: Set kernal Parameters & System Limits
+### STEP 01: Set kernel Parameters & System Limits
+First  of all we need to  perform some OS level modifications to "Kernel Parameters" and "System limits"

 Append these entries to bottom of the "sysctl.conf" file.

 ```bash
 sudo vim /etc/sysctl.conf
 ```

 ```bash
 vm.max_map_count=262144